ebresafegaga/cryptarith/README.md

   (S .
 9))
 ```
 If a particular crytparithmetic problem doesn't have a solution and you
-try to invoke `stream-first` on its stream you'd get an exception saying
+try to apply `stream-first` to the stream you'd get an exception saying
 it expected a non-empty stream:

 ```racket